Organization, methodology and timing of a special assessment of working conditions. Frequency of conducting a special assessment of working conditions

 • work on which gives the right to guarantees and compensation for work;

-A special assessment of these jobs had to be carried out as a matter of priority, without dividing into stages ().
+A special assessment of these jobs had to be carried out as a matter of priority, without division into stages ().
 For failure to fulfill this obligation, the employer faces administrative liability, including a fine of up to 10 thousand rubles - for officials and individual entrepreneurs, up to 80 thousand rubles. - for legal entities ().

 Step 4.
 Conclude an agreement with a specialized organization for a special assessment of working conditions